ZaidShamsi/code_art/animations/fractal_tree/README.md

 # Here's what the code is doing

-Imagine a tree.
-It has a trunk, branches and leaves.
-The tree that I have drawn is having two branches from each node.
+Imagine a tree, it has a trunk, branches, leaves and flowers.
+The tree that I have drawn (see [Output](#output) is having two branches from each node.
 I am using Python's turtle module.
 All the methods of turtle module can be found in the [documentation](https://docs.python.org/3/library/turtle.html).
 Few of the methods that I have used are below:

-1. left or lt: This method is used turn Judith's head left by the required degrees.
+1. left or lt: This method is used turn Judith's head (I called my turtle Judith) left by the required degrees.
 Similarly, right method is used to turn right.
 2. penup or pu: When this method is applied Judith's traversed path will not be captured.
 Similary, pendown or pd is used to reverse the effect of penup.
 3. setheading is used to orient the turtle's head in the specified direction (direction is provided in terms of degrees measured from x axis)
 4. xcor, ycor methods are used to get x,y co-ordinates of turtle's current location.